 Another method is to serve it through a process server.
 This cost a little more but is best when the other person is making their whereabouts difficult to find.
 When the process server effects service they send us a verification that the person was served and the time and place they were served at.

-If those options are not successful, the filing party would then have to ask the appropriate judge for approval to attempt service through alternative means.
+If those options are not successful, the filing party asks the judge for approval to attempt service through alternative means.

-One of the alternative means is to ask for service by publication.
-In order to be allowed to attempt service by publication, the filing parent must show to the court that even after due diligence, service could not be made by any other method.
-If publication is allowed by the court, notice must be given in a newspaper authorized by law to publish legal notices that is published in the county where the petition was filed for one (1) day a week for three (3) consecutive weeks.
+One alternative means is service by publication.
+To attempt service by publication, the filing parent must show the court that even after due diligence, service can’t be made.
+If publication is allowed the notice must be given in a newspaper authorized by law to publish legal notices.
+The notice is published in the county where the petition was filed for one (1) day a week for three (3) consecutive weeks.

-Finally, as a last resort, if service cannot be made by personal delivery or by mail, then the parent filing may ask the court that service be provided in any manner which is reasonably calculated to give the other actual notice of the proceedings and an opportunity to be heard.
+Finally, as a last resort, if service can’t be made by personal delivery or by mail, then the you can ask the court if service can be provided in any manner reasonably calculated to give actual notice of the proceedings and an opportunity to be heard.
 Which means service can be made through e-mail, leaving a note on the other parent’s door, or sending notice through non-certified mail.

-At the Family Lawyers Group our Tulsa Family Law Attorneys have helped countless families through the Divorce and Child Custody process in Tulsa.
-If you would like a Free legal consultation with a Family law attorney please call 918-742-3555 or send me an email
+Serving my spouse the divorce petition doesn’t have to be so hard.
+At the Family Lawyers Group our Tulsa Family Law Attorneys have helped countless families through the Divorce and Child Custody process.
+If you have questions regarding Serving My Spouse The Divorce Petition and would like a Free legal consultation call 918-742-3555 or send me an email